 Pet Diagnostic Testing

-We provide a full in-house laboratory that includes Complete Blood Counts, Complete Blood Chemistries, Thyroid, and Bile Acid/Liver profiles.
-All tests are completed in 20 minutes or less.
+We provide a full in-house laboratory that includes Complete Blood Counts, Complete Blood Chemistries, and Thyroid.
+All in-house tests are completed in 20 minutes or less.

 Pet Diagnostic Testing in Chesapeake, VA

 We are one of the very first veterinary hospitals in Chesapeake, VA.

 We pride ourselves on providing state-of-the-art technology for our animal patients.

 Heartworm disease is a serious and potentially fatal disease in pets in the United States and many other parts of the world.
 It is caused by foot-long worms (heartworms) that live in the heart, lungs, and associated blood vessels of affected pets, causing severe lung disease, heart failure, and damage to other organs in the body.
 Heartworm disease affects dogs, cats, and ferrets, but heartworms also live in other mammal species, including wolves, coyotes, foxes, sea lions, and—in rare instances—humans.
 Because wild species such as foxes and coyotes live in proximity to many urban areas, they are considered important carriers of the disease.

 When should my dog be tested?